EnviroCentre/monitoring-module/docs/source/threshold_plots.rst

 period.
 Supported statistics are:

  - mean
- - any number of standard deviations above or below the mean, for example mean
+ - any number of standard deviations above or below the mean
-   + 2 standard deviations.

 Statistic thresholds are specified like this:
 :samp:`{statistic}: {line label}` where :samp:`{statistic}` is one of ``mean``,